Which sector do you consider the most dynamic considering the impact of the pandemic?

 How has your plan for diversification been developed?

 It has been difficult because there were doubts as to whether NAFTA would be renewed.
 This caused concern, and we decided not to rely solely on the US.
 It was then when we realized that we had to diversify our markets.
 However, we were unable to diversify as we had envisaged, and USMCA was later signed and now, pretty much of our business continues to come from the US.
 We feel safe in the knowledge that we will continue to have work coming in from the US, although this also means that we might forget to diversify.
 We have developed a diversification plan with Central and South America, though the reality is that 80% of Mexican exports go to US.
 In other words, the US market has so much potential that it is difficult to diversify.
 Only medium-sized and large corporations that already have a strong presence in the US dare to break into other markets.

 How are you helping fill in the void caused by the closure of ProMexico?

 ProMexico should not have been closed down.
 Perhaps some procedures needed to be restructured, but the image and positioning that Mexico had achieved was too important to leave vacant.
 We have been trying to fill the void and support companies.
-We are a non-profit private initiative, and our mission is to help and promote Mexican foreign trade not only within our membership, but also with any company or person who approaches us for assistance.
+We are a non-profit private initiative, and our mission is to help and promote Mexican Foreign Trade not only within our membership, but also with any company or person who approaches us for assistance.
 With COVID-19, we had to carry out all our courses, seminars, and services, such as diagnosis and consulting via online.
 This was not easy because we had barely digitalized and did not have anything on Zoom or any other platform; everything we did was face-to-face.
 First, we started offering free webinars and later introduced longer and more complete paid courses.
 This went well because we had both local participants and participants from across the country.
 We went from having an average of 30 participants to 80.